-The covers are off on a one million dollar project funded by State Government and City of Charles Sturt Council (who are continuing to impress with their amazing open space developments).
+Brand new in late 2017, the awesome Point Malcolm Reserve playground is on Military Road, Semaphore.This one million dollar project was funded by State Government and City of Charles Sturt Council (who are continuing to impress with their amazing open space developments).

 It’s located in one of the most popular destinations of Adelaide – Sensational Semaphore!
-Just in time for summer, with the beach a stones throw away, it’s a double date of fun for the family.
+Perfect for summer, with the beach a stones throw away, it’s a double date of fun for the family.

 Things I loved about this playground